p-j-ward/boolearn-hs/README.md

 ```
 Negative weights correspond to NOT gates and are used with probabilty 1/2.

 So far we have only used `data` with the setting `items << 0`, which is an instruction to generate as many data items as there are assignments in a `.gen` file.
-By setting `items << N`` for some positive N, `data` will instead generate N data items by randomly sampling binary inputs to the boolnet.
+By setting `items << M` for some positive M, `data` will instead generate M data items by randomly sampling binary inputs to the boolnet.
 A dummy argument must be provided for the `.gen` file:
 ```
 ./../src/data 3.net dummy.gen 10000 3
 ```